Experiences with my Lowe HF-150

 If you have any questions, feel freeto Email me email@example.com .
 I'll do my best to confuse you completely (:-).
 (Comments or corrections also are welcome.)

-This is hit number on this document since 27 August 1997.
+This is hit number [an error occurred while processing this directive] on this document since 27 August 1997.

 Click here to Return to my Home Page. _